-Overall, the cultural landscape of Oregon's rocky coast is one of tradition, recreation, discovery, inspiration, and scientific research.
-This strategy intends to honor the cultural significance surrounding rocky habitat resources and to respect traditional uses in consultation with appropriate Tribes.
+Overall, the cultural landscape of Oregon's rocky coast is one of tradition, recreation, discovery, inspiration, and learning.
+This strategy intends to honor the cultural significance surrounding rocky habitat resources and to respect traditional uses in consultation with tribal partners.